Code Red: Countdown to COP26

 - Solutions abound—but so do political barriers.
 The technologies necessary to slash emissions in half by 2030 and keep the world on track for 1.5 C exist.
 But only the most powerful global actors can implement these solutions at the speed and scale needed.
 Powerful interests—especially in the US, China, Russia, and Brazil—stand in the way.
 Unrelenting accountability is key.

 The three themes should then provide a strong foundation for a range of creative reporting and storytelling.
-Don’t forget: Although COP26 is a global summit, there are local impacts, no matter where you live—meaning this is a story for every newsroom on the planet.
+Don’t forget: Although COP26 is a global summit, there are local impacts, no matter where you live—meaning this is a story for every newsroom on the planet, as CCNow’s Andrew McCormick writes about here.

 Resources for Journalists